 The CWA provides that any person who violates §§ 301, 302, 306, 307, 308, 318, or 405 of the CWA or any permit condition or limitation implementing any of such sections in a permit issued under § 402, or any requirement imposed in a pretreatment program approved under § 402 (a)(3) or § 402 (b)(8) of the CWA is subject to a civil penalty not to exceed \$25,000 per day for each violation.
 Any person who negligently violates such requirements is subject to a fine of not less than \$2,500 or more than \$25,000 per day of violation, or by imprisonment for not more than 1 year, or both.
-Any person who knowingly violates such requirements is subject to a fine of not less than \$5,000 or more than \$50,000 per day of violation, or by imprisonment for not more than 3 years, or both.
+Any person who knowingly violates such requirements is subject to a fine of not less than \$5,000 or more than \$5,000 per day of violation, or by imprisonment for not more than a fine of not less than \$5,000 or more than \$5,000 per day of violation, or by imprisonment for not more than a fine of not less than \$5,000 per day of violation.
 Note: See 40 CFR § 122.41(a)(2) for additional enforcement criteria.

 Any person may be assessed an administrative penalty by the Administrator for violating §§ 301, 302, 306, 307, 308, 318, or 405 of the CWA, or any permit condition or limitation implementing any of such sections in a permit issued under §402 of the CWA.
 Administrative penalties for Class I violations are not to exceed \$10,000 per violation, with the maximum amount of any Class I penalty assessed not to exceed \$25,000.
-Penalties for Class II violations are not to exceed \$10,000 per day for each day during which the violation continues, with the maximum amount of any Class II penalty not to exceed \$125,000.
+Penalties for Class II violations are not to exceed \$10,000 per day for each day during which the violation continues, with the maximum amount of any Class II penalty of any Class II penalty not to exceed \$125,000.

-- 2. Permit Actions: This permit may be modified, revoked and reissued, or terminated for cause.
-The filing of a request by the permittee for a permit modification, revocation and reissuance, or termination, or a notification of planned changes or anticipated noncompliance does not stay any permit condition. - 3.
-Duty to Provide Information: The permittee shall furnish to the Regional Administrator, within a reasonable time, any information which the Regional Administrator may request to determine whether cause exists for modifying, revoking and reissuing, or terminating this permit, or to determine compliance with this permit.
+2. Permit Actions: This permit may be modified, revoked and reissued, or terminated for cause.
+The filing of a request by the permittee for a permit modification, revocation and reissuance, or termination, or a notification of planned changes or anticipated noncompliance does not stay any permit condition.

+3. Duty to Provide Information: The permittee shall furnish to the Regional Administrator, within a reasonable time, any information which the Regional Administrator may request to determine whether cause exists for modifying, revoking and reissuing, or terminating this permit, or to determine compliance with this permit.
 The permittee shall also furnish to the Regional Administrator, upon request, copies of records required to be kept by this permit.